Lunexa-Project/LXAGUI/DEPLOY.md

 make deploy
 ```

-5. Replace the `monerod` binary inside `lunexa-wallet-gui.app/Contents/MacOS/` with one built using deterministic builds / gitian.
+5. Replace the `lunexad` binary inside `lxagui.app/Contents/MacOS/` with one built using deterministic builds / gitian.

 ## Codesigning and notarizing